StefanDah/python_ds_template/README.md

-# python_ds_template
+# Template for Data Science Projects
-Template for data science project in python
+You can use this template to quickly start a new data science project